phpMussel/Docs/readme.en.md

 ### 9. <a name="SECTION9"></a>KNOWN COMPATIBILITY PROBLEMS

-#### PHP and PCRE
-- phpMussel requires PHP and PCRE to execute and function correctly.
-Without PHP, or without the PCRE extension of PHP, phpMussel won't execute or function correctly.
-You should make sure your system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.

 #### ANTI-VIRUS SOFTWARE COMPATIBILITY

 Compatibility problems between phpMussel and some anti-virus vendors have been known to occur sometimes in the past, so every few months or thereabouts, I check the latest available versions of the phpMussel codebase against Virus Total, to see whether any problems are reported there.
 When problems are reported there, I list the reported problems here, in the documentation.